Transcend Launches CXL AIC Expansion Card: Up to 256GB of Memory for Compatible Devices

 2026-02-25

-CXL low latency and high bandwidth, empowering edge applications such as 5G communication, high-frequency trading, and micro data centers
+CXL offers low latency and high bandwidth, empowering edge applications such as 5G communication, high-frequency trading, and micro data centers

 Zhang Weimin, General Manager of Yiding International DRAM Business Unit, said, "The introduction of CXL AIC expansion card reflects our deep layout of AI edge computing.
 The pursuit of edge systems is not to stack hardware on a large scale like in the cloud, but to provide elastic scaling solutions that can fit specific application scenarios, balance small size, low latency, and high energy efficiency.
 Different from general memory products, Yiding has long been deeply involved in the field of industrial control and actively expanding edge AI applications, building a diversified product line through forward-looking technology research and development.
 The CXL AIC expansion card launched this time will help customers complete system upgrades in a more cost-effective way, comprehensively addressing the computing power challenges brought by low latency applications and AI inference. "